Sdcrouse/careers-opening-the-line-of-communication/README.md

 >Would you have some brief time to chat further (via phone or virtually) about my background, and how I can add immediate value to your company?
 I can make myself available at a time that is convenient for you.

 >Thank you very much for your time.
-I look forward to you reply.
+I look forward to your reply.

 >Sincerely,

 >Samantha Weber
 >[insert an esignature with your phone number, and links to your GitHub, blog, LinkedIn, and portfolio/website]